quick and easy ways to try your first hydroponic garden

 NFS systems are also widely used in home gardens both by do it yourself and systems available thru retail.

-So what is NFS Hydroponics systems for vegetables?
+So what is NFS Hydroponics ?

 In all versions of this technology the plant is grown in net cups which are placed in a tube or gutter above a steam of water nutrient solution.
 The water nutrient solution is pumped from a reservoir into the gutter.
 As it passes under the plants the roots will absorb what then need with the remaining water solution flowing back into the reservoir.